JamesYeh23/511_project_group-3/README.md

 - EditField change background color when values changed and return to white after setting back to default

-### To-Do:
+12/8

-- Optimization method of ShotTimes
+- Add optimization method of ShotTimes

-last updated: 12/3
+last updated: 12/8